 It is derived from animals, so that makes for the first set of ethical considerations.
 This guide is made so that you know exactly how to buy wool in a responsible and sustainable way!
 So let’s dive in!

 - First of all, wool is biodegradable.
-According to the IUPAC, a biodegradable fabric is the breakdown of an organic matter caused by a living organism such as a bacteria or fungi.
+According to the IUPAC, a biodegradable fabric is the breakdown of organic matter caused by a living organism such as bacteria or fungi.
 Wool is biodegradable because it can be buried in the ground and organisms will eventually decompose it.
 Therefore wool will not itself have a negative effect on the environment.

 - Secondly, wool is a tough material meaning that if you take good care of it, it will last forever.
 Wool is known for its strength and toughness.

 - It is skin-friendly – Wool fiber is covered in alkaline salts and fats before it leaves the sheep’s skin follicle.
 This makes it perfect as a coat that can protect the fiber against sun, rain, and wind.
 No pollution can penetrate it and every little dirt that might reach it will sit outside the fiber to protect the bearer of it.

 - Wool is highly durable, with inherent flame-resistant properties, it also has some natural water repellency.
 Wool is, therefore, a high-performance textile supporting any tough lifestyle and adventure.

 Are Clothes Made Out Of Wool Bad For The Environment and Animals?